PzySeere/MetaSpatial/README.md

 4. **Comprehensive Report Paper**: We will soon release a more detailed report summarizing our findings, experimental results, and technical insights into **MetaSpatial**.

+5. **Training Speed Optimization**: Due to time and resource constraints, development has been handled by few contributors.
+There are several potential optimizations to accelerate training, such as **replacing GPT-4o scoring with a locally deployed high-performance VLM**, exploring **faster rendering alternatives to Blender**, and refining the overall pipeline for **more efficient computation**.

 Stay tuned for updates as we continue to refine and expand the capabilities of **MetaSpatial**!

 ## Contributors